You have finally made the decision to become self-employed, well done!

 Join a health insurance

-This may seem obvious if you were previously working as an employee, but don’t forget to join a health insurance.
+Don’t forget to join health insurance.
 Your social insurance fund collects your social security contributions, but this does not replace your health insurance.
 If you were already affiliated with one, mention your change of status from employee to self-employed to them.

 Are there any differences between registering as a company or as a self-employed person?